 33.1.
 Part-time position(s) shall be filled with certified firefighter/paramedics that have gone through the La Pine Student Firefighter and/or reserve programs, and have completed that program in good standing, are District-certified to operate as a firefighter/paramedic, seeking a fire service career, and not in full-time employment with any other fire agency.

-Part-time employees shall not be used unless the entire bargaining unit has been provided the opportunity to fill a full-time shift, and/or augmentation is required in the event of a PC or general alarm callback request.
-In the event that the entire bargaining unit is unable to fill a normal full-time shift, part-time employees may be used.
+Part-time employees shall not be used unless the entire bargaining unit has been provided the opportunity to fill a full-time normal duty shift, and/or augmentation is required in the event of a PC or general alarm callback request.
+In the event that the entire bargaining unit is unable to fill a full-time normal duty shift, part-time employees may be used.
 In the event of a PC or general alarm callback request, part-time employees may be used.

 Part-time employees shall be used only on a shift-by-shift basis, and not in lieu of a bargaining unit member who must be absent for an extended duration for any reason.
 In the case of an extended absence by a bargaining unit member, each available shift shall be filled first by a bargaining unit member, and if no bargaining unit member is available, part-time employees may be used to fill the shift.